ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 ### 1️⃣ Market Overview

-- California and New York lead in hiring demand.
+- California and New York lead in Hiring Demand.
-- Bellevue | Washington offers the highest average salary ($184,500).
+- Bellevue | Washington offers the Highest Average Salary ($184,500).
-- Biotech & Pharmaceuticals dominate job postings (112 posts).
+- Biotech & Pharmaceuticals dominate Job Postings (112 posts).
-- Private sector accounts for 55% of total openings.
+- Private Sector accounts for 55% of Total Openings.